 Leaving Rorke’s Drift after breakfast, we head east.
 Northern KwaZulu Natal has many splendid natural beauties, but little can compare with the superb scenery to be seen in Swaziland.
 After a small border crossing, we will ride to the Mlilwane Nature Reserve where you will be staying for two nights in Beehive Huts.
 These are traditional Swazi homes.
 On the second day here you can explore the local area and visit many of the local attractions such as the famous Swazi candle factory or the wood carving village.
 You may even get treated to a display of traditional dancing.
 There are a number of activities within the reserve such as Game Drives, Walks, Mountain Bike riding and Horse Riding. (please note these are at your own cost) You will almost certainly see Nyala, Zebra and Warthog wandering through the camp during the day and night.

 After an early start we cross the border of Swaziland back into South Africa and travel North to your first taste of a true wildlife experience.
 The destination, Moholoholo Forest Camp, is on the border of Mpumalanga and Limpopo Province.
 The luxury accommodation here has to be seen to be believed.
 You have the chance to relax in full and take advantage of all the facilities.
 Food is all fresh and cooked on site by the excellent staff.
 You will be taken on game drives, walks, and have the chance to visit the Rehabilitation Centre that has become famous thanks to media coverage, most recently in the UK on the Paul O’Grady TV show.
-(Alex your guide actually hosted Paul during his stay here)
+(Alex actually hosted Paul during his stay here)

 Day 7 and 8

 After yesterday’s rather long journey, today is about taking it easy.
 We will be staying just around the corner at another Moholoholo Reserve, but can take advantage of the time to explore locally.
 Over night we will stay at Mountain View where again you will be in the heart of the bush.
-Accommodation is more basic than Forest Camp, but it has a definite feel of the bush about it.
+Accommodation is different to than Forest Camp, but it has a definite feel of the bush about it.
 We will stay here two nights and you will have the chance to take part in a Night Game Drive.
 The guides on this reserve are at the top of their game and you will not only be shown the wildlife but you will learn facts you never knew and certainly see conservation in a new light.
 Weather permitting we will dine out amongst the wildlife in the bush.
 Please note.
 This reserve does not serve alcohol but you are more than welcome to take your own.
 We will make sure there is a Beer/Wine run before we settle in.

 After a hearty breakfast we will say goodbye to the Reserve and its wildlife and head back West, exploring many local villages along the way.
 Time allowing we will drive what is commonly known as “The Panorama Route, which is one of the most scenic roads in South Africa.
 We can stop at “God’s Window along the way after which we can visit “Harrie”s Pancakes” in Graskop for lunch.
 We’ll overnight in a hotel that was used as a hospital by British forces during the Anglo/Boer wars in the small Dutch Reform town of Dullstroom.